 Once the paper facer is removed from gypsum board, the core, which is essentially gypsum, can be recycled as an additive to concrete, plaster, and stucco.
 The core material can be reused as a soil amendment, as a water treatment to settle suspended clay particles and added to animal bedding to absorb moisture.
 Research is being conducted on incorporating gypsum core into large scale composting efforts.

-Manufacturers have strict requirements for incorporating clean scrap gypsum into new gypsum panel products.
+Manufacturers have strict requirements for incorporating clean scrap gypsum into new gypsum panels.
 The passive fire resistance gypsum panels provide in the built environment cannot be compromised.
 The existence of any residual paper fibers in the gypsum board processed for recycling limits the amount of recycled gypsum that can be included in new panels.
 Paper negatively impacts the fire rating.
 The separation of paper and construction site contaminants from clean gypsum board scrap is essential for manufacturers engaged in recycling efforts.

 Despite the issue of paper fibers, “clean scrap” gypsum board is more readily recycled into new gypsum board than demolition waste.
 The process of demolition itself makes cross-contamination between various building material waste streams almost inevitable.
 Waste from demolition and renovation sites typically contain nails, tape, joint compound, scrap wood, metal, plaster, and paint.
 Significantly, structures built before 1978 may contain lead paint.
 To facilitate the safe recycling of clean scrap, GA staff and member companies led the development of ASTM C1881 – 20 Standard Guide for Closed-Loop Recycling of Scrap Gypsum Panel Products.